Julia Bertrand

 Julia Bertrand (1877–1960) was a French teacher, anarchist, and feminist.

 Life

 Born in Gemaingoutte on 14 February 1877, Julia Bertrand taught through the early 1900s.
-She participated in the founding of the national teacher's union (Fédération nationale des syndicats d’instituteurs, FNSI).
+She participated in the founding of the national teachers' union (Fédération nationale des syndicats d’instituteurs, FNSI).
 Bertrand wrote for the short-lived socialist and feminist journal La Femme enfranchie and the anarchist journal La Vrille.
 She participated in a number of pacifist, feminist, and anarchist actions, and taught at Sebastien Faure's La Ruche school.
 Bertrand died in Fontenay-aux-Roses on 25 March 1960.